 - Like all common stocks, market price is transparent and changes throughout the trading day.

-- Can buy them on margin (using leverage) or buy options on them (these are more advanced investing strategies)
+- You can buy them on margin (using leverage) or buy options on them (these are more advanced investing strategies).

 - Index-tracking ETFs provide instant diversification.
 For example, the Vanguard Total World Stock ETF owns more than 8,116 stocks from around the world!